The open-source, self-hostable

 alternative to Composio.

-Open Connector is an open-source (MIT) credential broker for AI agents — an alternative to Composio you run on your own infrastructure.
+Open Connector is an open-source (AGPL-3.0) AI integration platform for agents — an alternative to Composio you run on your own infrastructure.
 It performs the OAuth handshake, seals tokens in an AES-256-GCM encrypted vault, and writes a tamper-evident audit record for every call.
 It's drop-in compatible with the Composio SDK: point @composio/client at your host by changing one baseURL and your existing agent code runs unchanged.

 Same agent workflow.
 You keep the keys.

-Both broker third-party credentials so your agents never touch raw secrets.
-The difference is ownership: Open Connector is open source and runs in your environment.
+Both manage third-party credentials so your agents never touch raw secrets.
+The difference isn't how many integrations we list — it's who holds the credentials: Open Connector's integration layer is open source and runs in your environment, so your users' tokens never leave your infrastructure.

 | Capability | Open Connector | Composio |